mercancam/sexy-polling/readme.txt

 * Set allowed count of checked options.
 * Set custom voting period.
 (Allow users to vote on certain poll once a day, or once an our ...).
 * Shows countdown timer and estimated time user can vote again.
-* Set voting permissions, "add answer" permissions.
+* Set voting permissions, "add answer" permissions!
 * Hide results, if user not voted.
 * Very easy to install and configure.
 * A lot of stunning effects.

 ### PRO Features:
-* Unlimited polls
+* Unlimited polls.
-* Unlimited answers
+* Unlimited answers.
 * Voting statistics [See demo](http://2glux.com/projects/sexypolling/demo-statistics)
 * Countries statistics [See demo](http://2glux.com/projects/sexypolling/demo-statistics)
-* Multiple polls on same page
+* Multiple polls on same page.
-* PRO support
+* PRO support.

 ###IMPORTANT: If you think you found a bug in Sexy Polling or have any problem or question concerning it, do not hesitate to contact us at [info@2glux.com](mailto:info@2glux.com).